Top 10 Best Thunderbolt Audio Interfaces

 The Gain knobs are staggered in their placement.
-As an alternative of the top row controlling channels 1-4 and the underside 5-8, it alternates from the top to bottom diagonally.
-We discovered this complicated at first, particularly when reaching for a channel whereas merely glancing to the side.
+As an alternative to the top row controlling channels 1-4 and the underside 5-8, it alternates from the top to bottom diagonally.
+We discovered this complicated at first, particularly when reaching for a channel while merely glancing to the side.
 However, we got used to it.

 The other front-panel controls embody a big Main knob, which handles the monitor outputs, and a pair of gain controls that accompany two 1/4-inch TRS headphone outputs.
-A power-status gentle show blue when the interface is correctly synced to a clock source and red when it isn’t.
+A power status shows blue when the interface is correctly synced to a clock source and red when it isn’t.

 - 2 Combo input sockets (mic / instrument) and 6x mic / line inputs